Pyrethroid: Environmental effects

 Pyrethroids are toxic to insects such as bees, dragonflies, mayflies, gadflies, and some other invertebrates, including those that constitute the base of aquatic and terrestrial food webs.
 They are toxic to aquatic organisms including fish.

-Biodegradation

 Pyrethroids are usually broken apart by sunlight and the atmosphere in one or two days, however when associated with sediment they can persist for some time.

 Pyrethroids are unaffected by conventional secondary treatment systems at municipal wastewater treatment facilities.
 They appear in the effluent, usually at levels lethal to invertebrates.